resolve109/study-aws-sa/aws-study-guide.md

   - Can be used to send VPC Flow Logs to Amazon CloudWatch Logs or S3
   - Often used for streaming logs into Amazon OpenSearch Service for analysis
   - Provides a simple way to capture, transform, and load streaming data (near real-time)
+  - **Real-Time Ingestion Architecture**:
+    - API Gateway can send incoming data to Kinesis Data Streams
+    - Kinesis Data Firehose can automatically load that data to S3
+    - Use AWS Lambda for on-the-fly transformations
+    - Minimizes operational overhead by avoiding self-managed EC2 ingestion hosts

 ### Amazon OpenSearch Service (successor to Amazon Elasticsearch Service)
 - **Key Features**: